Smudging and Native Tribes

 Many Native American tribes have used smudging as a traditional means of bringing about balance to their environment such as ridding the home of illness, loss, even spirits that are unwelcome to name a few.
 In many cultures outside of North America, there are similar practices using herbs or other material to fend off or appease spirits; for this article we will focus on the ones used in North America.

-Before starting a smudging there are a few steps to be taken to ensure success.
-This article will guide you in those steps, what equipment and elements, and in which order.
+A successful smudge requires the following steps.
+This article will guide you in those steps, as well as what equipment and elements, and in which order.

 Common elements used throughout North America include Sweet Grass, Sage, Cedar and Tobacco.
-Some believe these plants, when picked and used, are giving us their power, therefore, it is highly recommended the smudger ask their permission to be burned prior to using them in any ceremony.
+The belief is these plants, when picked and used, give their power.
+Always seek permission to burn prior to use.

-In many native cultures, it is believed that Sweet Grass is the hair of Mother Earth, as such, Sweet Grass should be braided.
-It is used for purification of the spirit, as well as, as after a smudging is complete.
-It is often used in healing or calming, as it attracts Spirits that are considered good.
+Many native cultures believe that Sweet Grass is the hair of Mother Earth which is why they braid it.
+Sweet grass is for purification of the spirit, for healing or calming, as it attracts Spirits that are considered good once a smudging is complete .

 Sage, another commonly used material in smudging has restorative properties.
-It is known to remove negative energy, remove troubled thoughts, as well as cleanse homes and items that are sacred.
+Sage is known to remove negative energy, remove troubled thoughts, as well as cleanse homes and items that are sacred.

 Each item used in a smudging or blessing should represent the four elements of Water, Fire, Earth, and Wind/Air.
-Shells or bowls are used during smudging to contain the ash of burning plants, as well as, representing the element Water.
+Use Shells or bowls during smudging to contain the ash of burning plants, as well as, representing the element Water.
 Sand, dirt, or unlit herbs represent Earth.
-When herbs are ignited, they represent Fire, and the smoke and fanning of the smoke is Wind/Air.
+Igniting the herbs represents Fire meanwhile the smoke and fanning of the smoke is Wind/Air.

 Keep in mind, this ceremony will not be useful, or effective, if those involved do not strongly believe in the process and effect of the smudging /purification.
 This is not a game.